 Over the past few days, most of the nation’s governors descended on Washington for their annual meeting with administration officials and the president.
-As reported in Rolling Stone, one thing that has impacted all of them is the recent change on the stance towards cannabis and the move by Sessions to rescind the Cole memo.
+According to the Rolling Stone, one thing that has impacted all of them is their recent change in the stance towards cannabis and the move by Sessions to rescind the Cole memo.

 Among the governors was Phil Murphy, an advocate for the legalization of cannabis for adult-use.
 Murphy made a symbolic and important gesture in NJ when he immediately issued an executive order expanding the medical marijuana program and ordering an immediate study into the program and recommendations for its improvement.